What we do

 KINDERGARTEN READINESS

 Chattanooga 2.0, Hamilton County Schools, and community partners are aligned around a common understanding of what it means for rising Kindergarten students (four and five-year-olds) to be equipped with the right set of skills to set them up for success in school and life.
-Kindergarten is a year of big changes and children entering kindergarten have different skill levels.
-Your child’s teacher is prepared to work with children with a wide variety of skills and learning styles.

-Read our recent landscape analysis of the child care system at THIS LINK.
+Read our 2021 landscape analysis of the child care system at THIS LINK.
 In it, we highlight the barriers that families face to accessing quality child care and what we can do about it.

 Advocacy